zxiiro/zxiiro.github.io/docs/skills.rst

 Jenkins Job Builder
 -------------------

-I have been a maintainer of the Jenkins Job Builder (JJB) tool since 2015.
-I use this tool in Jenkins based projects to manage job configuration as code.
+I am an active maintainer of the Jenkins Job Builder (JJB) tool since 2015.
+I deploy this tool in all projects that use Jenkins CI to manage job configuration as code.

 Travis CI
 ---------